Learning Volterra Memory Kernels for Non-Markovian Qubit Dynamics: Test Problem 3: The transverse Born model

 We also find that the dynamics generated by our learned correlation functions do not generalize from learning a single trajectory.
 Instead, we train on 30 trajectories evolved from initial conditions sampled from the space $\varrho$ of density matrices, that is, initial conditions that lead to a $\rho(0)$ with unit trace and real, positive eigenvalues.
-To discuss generalization, we use the empirical risk

-We observe an empirical risk evaluated over 100 out of training samples on the order of $10^{-4},$ which is the same order of magnitude as our loss function evaluated over the training set.
-Therefore, we conclude that our trained model generalizes to out of training samples despite an inaccurate reconstruction of the correlation function.
-We summarize these results visually in Figure~\ref{fig:Test2}.
+The empirical risk, given by Equation~\ref{eq:EmpRisk}, evaluated over 100 out-of-training samples is $1.9\times10^{-4}$, the same order as the training risk $1.8\times10^{-4}$ while the minimum eigenvalue of $\rho$ over the entire ensemble remains positive.
+Therefore, we are left to conclude that our trained model generalizes to out of training samples and remains CP despite an inaccurate identification of the correlation function.
+We summarize these results visually in Figure~\ref{fig:Test2} and revisit the misidentification of the kernel in Section~\ref{sec:ident}.